• Skip to primary navigation

 Planning to visit Saugatuck?

-While living in West Michigan, most of my visits to Saugatuck have been day trips from Grand Rapids.
+While living in West Michigan, most of my visits to Saugatuck were day trips from Grand Rapids.
 Between the beaches, shops, and dining, there is never a shortage of things to do in Saugatuck.

 In June 2018, I finally stayed for a weekend getaway at one of the cozy bed-and-breakfast establishments in the Saugatuck, Douglas, and Fennville areas.

 Staying at a bed and breakfast is part of the charming small-town experience when visiting Saugatuck, Douglas, and nearby Fennville.
-I’ve shared my recommendations for accommodations in Saugatuck, Douglas, and Fennville to consider booking for your trip.
+Below I’ve shared my recommendations for accommodations in Saugatuck, Douglas, and Fennville.

 Where to Stay in Saugatuck